 How does the learning happen?

 In order to understand how students take advantage of the freedom and responsibility they get at PFS, the words of students themselves are often the most effective means.
-Check out this thesis written by recent graduate Desmond Lee.
+Check out this thesis written by our first graduate Desmond Lee.

 For further reading, check out these articles published by like-minded authors:

 - Is SVS a School?, by Daniel Greenberg